cryptorick/been-booed-response/README.md

 OK, I guess I'm a little late to the party (October 2015) on this one, but apparently people at (at least) workplaces all over the country are anonymously leaving little Halloween notes with treats for other people.
 I received one of these notes this year, accompanied with some yummy cookies.
 Initially, I thought, "Gee, this is a nice thought.
 Sort of like Secret Santa."
 But then, in the last half of the note, the bomb drops.  *It's a stupid chain letter!*

-Here's the content of the letter I receieved (which I noticed was a variant of other ones on the intertubes).
+Here's the content of the letter I received (which I noticed was a variant of other ones on the "intertubes").

 ```
 Hello!
 You've Just Been Boo'ed!!!! [sic]